matheus-1618/matheus-1618/README.md

 # Nice to see you back... <img src=load.gif width="30px" height="30px">

 <h3>
-I'm Matheus and currently I'm a graduating Computer Engineering at Insper.
+I'm Matheus and currently I'm a Computer Engineering  student at Insper and Solutions Architect Intern at Amazon Web Services.
 <br>
 <br>